 Is there somewhere to buy souvenirs?

 The Independence Visitor Center Museum Shop has a large selection of books and objects relating to Historic Philadelphia and the Philadelphia region.
-Located in the Independence Visitor Center at Sixth and Market Streets.
+The shop is located in the Independence Visitor Center at Sixth and Market Streets.

 America's National Parks Museum Shop offers 15% teacher discount with ID.
 This store carries the largest selection of books and objects related to Independence National Historical Park.
-Located on Chestnut Street, between Third and Fourth Streets.
+This shop is located on Chestnut Street, between Third and Fourth Streets.

 The Franklin Court Printing Office has items for sale that were printed on the reproduction printing press.
 Located at 320 Market Street.